ZakharEl/dmenu-drag-and-drop/README.md

 Written by Zachary Schlitt \<ztschlitt@gmail.com\>

 # INSTALL
-git clone https://github.com/ZakharEl/dmenu_file.git. cd into the directory you cloned in to and sudo make install.
-Must have dmenu and realpath or it will throw an error.
+git clone https://github.com/ZakharEl/dmenu-drag-and-drop.git. cd into the directory you cloned in to and sudo make install.
+Must have dmenu_file and dragon-drag-and-drop or it will throw an error.

 # LICENSE